SimonHansul/AmphiDEB/README.md

 ### M1

-This is the default **to maintain backwards compatability with external repositories**.
+This is the default.
+All analyses in the AmphiDEB project are as of now (2025-06-04) based on this model.

 - Larvae build up reserves at rate $\gamma \kappa \dot{A} - \dot{M}$
 - Metamorphs deplete reserve at rate $-(\dot{M} + \dot{H} + \dot{J})$ (the obligatory fluxes)